 The low cost of credit in China has clearly affected debt issuance trends.
 State-owned or state-linked entities have better access to the bond market than private firms.6 This preferential access to low-cost capital for state-connected entities is problematic as it can result in the misallocation of resources.
 Analysis of yields by type of issuer and debt instrument illustrates, perhaps unsurprisingly, that the lowest yields are enjoyed by bonds issued by central SOEs, followed by those of local SOEs, then local government financing vehicles (LGFVs), and finally private corporations.6 While it certainly has been historically true that an implicit guarantee for government-related entities means lower default risk, this may be changing as the government allows some poorly run state-connected entities to fail.
 This topic is further discussed in the Default Rates section.

 Interest rates paid by corporate borrowers have been coming down for many years.
 One notable exception to this trend is the yield on local currency corporate debt issued out of China.
-After trending down in step with the rest of global fixed income markets, the weighted average coupon for local currency Chinese corporate debt has increased since 2010 from 4.21% to 5.55% as of June 2018. (dotted red line in Figure 10).
+After trending down in step with the rest of global fixed income markets, the weighted average coupon for local currency Chinese corporate debt has increased since 2010 from 4.21% to 4.49% as of December 2020 (dotted red line in Figure 10).
 The increase in coupon levels for local currency corporate debt out of China has many contributing factors but a driving force is domestic interest rates.
-The benchmark Chinese two-year bond yielded 1.65% at the start of 2010 and increased to an average of 3.24% over the subsequent five years, with a peak of 4.37% in 2013.30 As of June 30, 2018, this benchmark two-year bond yield stood at 3.22%.
+The benchmark Chinese two-year bond yielded 1.65% at the start of 2010 and increased to an average of 3.24% over the subsequent five years, with a peak of 4.37% in 2013.23 Not immune to global interest rate trends, this benchmark two-year bond yield stood at 2.67% as of December 2020.
 Issuance trends are also at play, with a large amount of bank debt termed out into the bond market where higher interest rates are generally expected, given the capital structure preference.
-Figure 10 shows that coupons are becoming more correlated with the credit risk of the underlying issuer in China, a trend that will likely continue with the opening of local bond markets, increased participation from international investors, and more private companies issuing debt.
+Figure 10 shows that coupons were becoming more correlated with the credit risk of the underlying issuer in China until the Covid-19 pandemic precipitously influenced interest rates globally.
+Hopefully, coupon correlation to credit risk is a trend that will resume with the opening of local bond markets, increased participation from international investors, and more private companies issuing debt.

 The skewed nature of credit ratings in China makes analysis of credit quality a great deal more challenging.
 In the absence of strong institutions (rating agencies, an independent judiciary) to protect bond investors, it is not uncommon for bonds issued in developing countries to possess implicit guarantees from the state – guarantees that generally reduce the likelihood of a default due to implied state backing.
 For the past 15 years, this has been true in China.
 However, the meaning of an implicit guarantee in China changed in the spring of 2015 when the government allowed an SOE to default.